 I can never resist scallops.
 It’s my go-to dish, along with rack of lamb, so I’ll never sniff when seeing it on a tasting menu.
 Fish isn’t served well by flamboyance or complication.
 Like comedy, it’s simply about timing.
 These scallops were middle-of-the-road, perfectly edible pucks of flesh, both well-judged and well-timed.

-Cod arrived with undulating ceremony; a gentle white raft sitting on lightly-spiced bouillon.
+Cod arrived with undulating ceremony: a gentle white raft sitting on lightly-spiced bouillon.
 Surf and turf can provide the best of both proteins, particularly if you’re an indecisive eater, but the equilibrium must be just so.
 This was beyond precision, the bovine bisque providing just the right amount of ingenuity to elevate this ordinary yet obliging fish.

 Venison doesn’t always do it for me.
 I like game, as long as it isn’t too gamey.
 Too often, bird tastes of pond water and deer tastes of muddy wellies.
-The venison here was ruddy and wild, like eating an eccentric old matriarch, and reminded me how deer can truly sophisticate a plate of food.
+The venison here was ruddy and wild, like eating an eccentric old aunt, and reminded me how deer can truly sophisticate a plate of food.

 I find things get a little blurry about half-way through a cheeseboard.
 A sense of wafer-thin-mint submission sets in.
 Burps belonging to different courses begin to do the cancan.
 Beads of sweat get mopped up by napkins that probably cost more than my shirt.
 Delirium taps on the brain.
 People’s heads morph into talking bread rolls.
 Persist we must, however, in the name of journalism.